MichaelCurrin/jekyll-actions-quickstart/README.md

 ## License

 - Released under [MIT](/LICENSE).
 - Feel free to modify and reuse this project.
 You are required to include the license when using this code.
-Copy `LICENSE` to `LICENSE-source` and then modify `LICENSE` with your own details.
+Copy `LICENSE` to `LICENSE-source` and then modify `LICENSE` with your own name.
 - Please link back to this repo as well.